rayylin/Tableau_sales_analysis/README.md

 ![image](https://user-images.githubusercontent.com/58899897/196044652-f6413b49-9437-4d8b-a7ae-c8292b1e63ae.png)

 We could see that the quantity increases, so the decrease in profit must come from the increase in costs or the decrease in unit price.
-However, we don't have much information for these two factors.
-The only factor about cost we have is delivery method.
-From this picture we could make a guess that the cost of method 2 may increase drastically and try to find new delivery method or new logitics partner.
+However, we don't have much information on these two factors.
+The only factor about the cost we have is the delivery method.
+From this picture, we could guess that the cost of method 2 may increase drastically and try to find a new delivery method or new logitics partners.

 ![image](https://user-images.githubusercontent.com/58899897/196044827-3800f08c-0c3f-44dd-9437-34debaed2cb6.png)